“I DONUT need a reason to THANK a cop”

 Tyler Carach: Donut Boy

-It’s not every day you meet an inspiring 10-year-old like Tyler Carach, also known as Donut Boy.
+It’s not every day you meet an inspiring young man like Tyler Carach, also known as Donut Boy.
 Tyler has taken up a special mission that made us stop in our tracks and want to highlight what this young man has been doing for the men and women of Law Enforcement.

 One day, Tyler and his mother noticed several police officers at a gas station stop.
 Being a passionate boy about Law Enforcement, Tyler asked his mother, Sheena Carach, if he could buy those officers donuts – with his own money – to thank them for what they do.
 After that, Tyler made up his mind: to give away donuts to every single cop in America.